 What motivates you, as a writer?
 Are you writing only "for the money," or because writing is a passion you just "happen to" get paid for?
 Do you write just to make money, or because you have something to contribute?

 Highly Sensitive Men are often an "invisible" subset of the HSP spectrum.
-Although Dr. Elaine Aron writes that there are equal numbers of highly sensitive people who are men and women, casual observation suggests that...
+Learn more about the highly sensitive man and the challenges he faces.

 Highly Sensitive Persons (or HSPs) make up 15% of the population.
 Learn about the joys and challenges of living with this trait.